starnowski/posmulten-demos/posmulten-hibernate5-spring-boot-thymeleaf/README.md

 mvn spring-boot:run
 ```

-Quick note, we can also start application via our favorite idea like Intellij or Eclipse, Netbeans!
+Quick note, we can also start applications via our favorite ide like Intellij or Eclipse, Netbeans!